(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 If your house is old, you may find interesting coins lost by the previous owner.
 So don’t underestimate the potential of your yard.

+You can also use it to locate your buried sprinkler heads.
 Be careful, dig safely and don’t hit utility lines.

 Please remember to dig small holes and to cover them well.
 Don’t damage the grass.
 And make them look as if nobody was detecting there.